Reptetion/BMB/README.md

 <h1><b>🤖 Build My Bot</b></h2>

 <h4>Build My Bot <i>"BMB"</i> is an open source discord bot designed to be an easy solution for disocord server owners to run their very owmn discord bots.
 Build My Bot offer a wide variety of commands equipped to moderate, manage, and also have some fun in your server.
-It is easy-to-use and you are able to customize the bot, to suit your won preferences!
+It is free, easy-to-use, and customizable!
 No coding knowledge is required.</h4>

-<h4>To host your very own bot, you will need to have an account in the following:</h4>
+<h4>To host your very own bot, you will need to have an account with the following:</h4>
 ❖ <a href="https://glitch.com/">Glitch.com</a><br><br>

 <h2>How To Run</h2>